Drug Safety Clinic

 Initial appointment: virtual consultation appointment

-After we receive your doctor's referral, we will contact you to set up a virtual (telephone) consultation appointment.
-This will be an approximately 15-30 minute telephone visit with our physician specialist.
+After we receive your doctor's referral, we will contact you to set up a virtual (video) consultation appointment.
+This will be an approximately 15-30 minute video visit with our physician specialist.
 Please have a list of your current medications ready for the interview, as well as details about the reaction(s) you had and the names of suspected medications.

 Our physician will: